 The main benefit of the DASH diet is to reduce blood pressure and reduce the risk of hypertension.
-However, there are some other benefits to following the diet including better kidney health (less sodium in your body means they won’t have to work as hard).
+However, there are some other benefits to following the diet including better kidney health (less sodium in your body means your kidneys won’t have to work as hard).

-The DASH diet is easy to follow using common foods found at the grocery store and includes daily servings from various food groups.
+The DASH diet meal plan is easy to follow using common foods found at the grocery store and includes daily servings from various food groups.